tddium/antilles/README.md

 [mimic](https://github.com/lukeredpath/mimic) and exposes a simple interface to configure the server.
 Antilles is meant to work with [aruba](https://github.com/cucumber/aruba) to make it easier to test command line tools that communicate with Web APIs.

+Read this [blog post](http://blog.tddium.com/2011/09/04/antilles-testing-clis-that-use-web-services/) for our motivation.

 ## Installation